 Dear Parents and Carers,

-Welcome to 2019-20!
-I hope you have all had a lovely, relaxing summer and that your children are now ready to start a new school year!
+Welcome to 2020!
+I hope you have all had a lovely, restful break over Christmas and that your children are now ready to start a new school term!

-We can look forward to a very exciting, busy and action-packed Autumn term ahead for Muntjac class.
-Our main topic for the term will be the Romans!
+We can look forward to a very exciting, busy and action-packed spring term ahead for Muntjac class.
+Our main topic for the term will be the Anglo-Saxons!
 This will hopefully include a trip to Chedworth Roman Villa and a walk down to Littlecote to see the mosaic near the end of term!